Post-contemporary

 Post-contemporary (PoCo) is a forward-looking aesthetic philosophy distinguished by a re-constructive, global, human ethos which posits that the aesthetic experience is universal to humanity, and that this experience can inspire understanding and transformation.
-It has developed in tandem with new theories of Emergence in Complexity science, as well as advances in Biosemiotics.
-In art historical terms, “modern” and “contemporary” arts are limited to their era and are defined by stylistic and philosophical parameters - chief among them, a critique of the classical European tradition and constructive philosophy, and secondly, the Contemporary ethos is characterized by an emphasis on transient or exclusively contemporary issues which reflect the zeitgeist.
-Following the legacy of Modernism, Post-Modernism and Contemporary art follow the tradition of Deconstruction and questioning, while Post Contemporary emphasizes generating new, constructive hypotheses.
-However, modeled after the Scientific Method, both modes are inter-dependent as the question|answer cannot exist without each other.
-Thus, Post-Contemporary views the history of the humanities as branching and pluralist, rather than a linear path of development.
+It has developed in tandem with new theories of emergence in complexity science, as well as advances in biosemiotics.
+In art historical terms, "modern" and "contemporary" arts are limited to their era and are defined by stylistic and philosophical parameters - chief among them, a critique of the classical European tradition and constructive philosophy, and secondly, the contemporary ethos is characterized by an emphasis on transient or exclusively contemporary issues which reflect the zeitgeist.

+Modernism, post-modernism and contemporary art follow the tradition of deconstruction and questioning, while post-contemporary emphasizes generating new, constructive hypotheses.
+However, modeled after the scientific method, both modes are inter-dependent as the question|answer cannot exist without each other.
+Thus, post-contemporary views the history of the humanities as branching and pluralist, rather than a linear path of development.
 Consequently, PoCo has chosen a forking path, builds upon knowledge from all eras, and values quality, sublimity, and empathy above novelty.
 PoCo emphasizes empathy for all, regardless of race, gender, sexual orientation, or creed.